gis4dis/kickup/README.md

 Automatized installation of servers for gis4dis infrastructure.

+## Operating system
+Linux is highly recommended.
+This devstack is neither used nor tested under Windows.

+If you are using Windows, consider installing Linux (e.g. Ubuntu) as dual boot.
+Disk volume with 50 -- 70 GB should be enough for Linux and this devstack.

 ## Requirements
 - [vagrant](https://www.vagrantup.com/docs/installation/)
    - Ubuntu: Version 1.9.7 had a problem with running `rsync-auto` that is almost necessary for development.
 Version 1.9.5 seems to work correctly.